shurrey/Blackboard-docsSite/learn/soap/examples/course-membership-and-role-csharp.md

 ---
 layout: post
 title: "Roles and membership with C#"
-purple-text-title: "Get CourseMembership and Role with SOAP and C#"
 id: learn-soap-examples-course-membership-and-role-c
 categories: Learn soap
 author: Scott Hurrey
 ---

+# Get CourseMembership and Role with SOAP and C#

 This project will provide the Developer with sample code demonstrating how to perform the following actions, as they pertain to Blackboard Learn 9.1 Web
 Services: